alayor/cdk_lambda_deployer_js/README.md

 - _functionGroupLibs_: {"customer": ["util", "db"], "deliverer": ["util", "db"]}

-- _outputRelativePath_ is: "cld_output"
+- _outputRelativePath_ is: "build/cld"

-Then, a new "cld_output" folder will be created with this structure:
+Then, a new "build/cld" folder will be created with this structure:

 ```text
 - functions